Last Updated: 10/8/22 | October 8th, 2022

 1. Take a Free Walking Tour

-One of the first things I do when I arrive in a new destination is take a free walking tour.
+One of the first things I do when I arrive at a new destination is taking a free walking tour.
 You’ll get to see the main sights, learn a little history, and start to get a sense of the culture.
 Best of all, you’ll have an expert local guide with you who can help answer any questions you have and give you suggestions and recommendations.

 2. See the Grand Palace

 The Grand Palace was built over the course of three years between 1782-1785 by King Rama I when the capital moved from Thonburi to Bangkok.
 It’s the official residence of the king, though he doesn’t live there anymore (it’s just used for ceremonies).

 The palace was originally constructed from wood as supplies were short.
 Eventually, after raiding other sights in the region, they were able to find the building materials they needed.
 Hidden behind high concrete walls, the palace isn’t one large building but rather a collection of wats (temples), chedis (mound-like structures containing Buddhist relics), carvings, statues, and the famous 15th-century Emerald Buddha.

 Na Phra Lan Road, +66 2 623 5500, royalgrandpalace.th.
 Open daily from 8:30am-3:30pm.
 Admission is 500 THB.
 Be sure to wear clothes that cover your legs and shoulders.
 You can rent pants or shirts at the palace if you need them.